SumayKalra/cse15L-labreports-winter2024/index.md

 Hello.class Hello.java messages README
 ```

+The current directory is '/home'.
 If you ls a directory you will see all the other folders in the directory plus any other files, which is useful so you can either cd into another directory or see all the files in a folder displayed!
 This is not an error.
 If directory name is not found this would be an error.

 <h3 id="custom-id">LS File</h3>
 ```